 In light of the issuance by the AICPA of SAS 99, we recommend the District's management consider developing a fraud detection program that provides for the procedures to be followed should anyone suspect that fraudulent activity is occurring at the District.

-The District's management has plans to review and assess the need to develop a policy during 2005.
+The District's management is currently developing a policy.

 2. INVESTMENT POLICY